wooogler/assets/04_Work-Ethics.md

 Echolab promotes awareness and accessibility of well-being resources by providing a link to a full listing of campus resources on the well-being website.
 These documented policies and practices highlight Echolab's dedication to creating a supportive environment that prioritizes the mental health and well-being of its students.

+To further support students, Echolab provides a detailed list of university resources, which includes:

+- Cook Counseling for appointments and 24/7 crisis support.
+- Dean of Students' Office for advice and after-hours crisis support.
+- Hokie Wellness for workshops and consultations on health and wellness.
+- Services for Students with Disabilities (SSD) for accommodations and support.

+Echolab promotes awareness and accessibility of well-being resources by providing a link to a full listing of campus resources on the well-being website.
+These documented policies and practices highlight Echolab's dedication to creating a supportive environment that prioritizes the mental health and well-being of its students.

 ## Ph.D.
 Working Ethics (Why you should NOT do a Ph.D.)

 - A Ph.D. student is a tough job because you have to do lots of different work.